 Completing the Couch to 5k programme is a huge achievement in itself, and whether you did it alone or with a group of runners, there are plenty of opportunities to keep going on your running journey.

-In this blog post, I’d like to look at some of these opportunities in the hope that it will keep you running long after you’ve completed Couch to 5k.
+In this blog post, I’d like to look at some of these opportunities in the hope that it will keep you running long after you’ve finished the Couch to 5k programme.

 Sign up for a 5k